-- Before a child starts to attend the setting, we ask their parents about their dietary needs and preferences, including any allergies. - We record information about each child's dietary needs on the medical form and parents sign the form to signify that it is correct. - We regularly consult with parents to ensure that our records of their children's dietary needs - including any allergies are up-to-date.
-Parents sign the updated record to signify that it is correct.
+Before a child starts to attend the setting, the School asks their parents about their dietary needs and preferences, including any allergies.

-- We display current information about individual children's dietary needs so that all our staff and volunteers are fully informed about them. - Our catering department plan our menus in advance on a three-week rotation.
-The Head of Pre-Prep attends regular menu meetings with the Head of Catering. - We display the menus for parents to view. - We provide nutritious food for all meals and snacks, avoiding large quantities of saturated fat, sugar and salt and artificial additives, preservatives and colourings. - We include a variety of foods from the four main food groups: - meat, fish and protein alternatives; - dairy foods; - grains, cereals and starch vegetables; and - fruit and vegetables. - We include foods from the diet of each of the children's cultural backgrounds, providing children with familiar foods and introducing them to new ones. - Ballard School has a 'no nut' rule and takes care not to provide food containing nuts or nut products and we especially vigilant where we have a child who has a known allergy to nuts. - Through discussion with parents we obtain information about the dietary requirements for each child such as vegetarians and vegans, as well as about food allergies.
-We take account of this information in the provision of food and drinks. - We provide a vegetarian alternative on days when meat or fish are offered - We show sensitivity in providing for children's diets and allergies.
-We do not use a child's diet or allergy as a label for the child, or make a child feel singled out because of her/his diet or allergy. - We organise meal times so that they are social occasions in which children and adults participate. - We use meal and snack times to help children to develop independence through making choices, serving food and drink and feeding themselves. - We provide children with utensils that are appropriate for their ages and stages of development. - We have fresh drinking water constantly available for the children and inform the children that they can ask for water at any time during the day. - For young children who drink milk, we will provide them with milk at snack time.
+- The School records information about each child's dietary needs on the medical form and parents sign the form to signify that it is correct. - The School regularly consults with parents to ensure that our records of their children's dietary needs including any allergies are up to date. - The School displays current information about individual children's dietary needs in the staff rooms and main kitchen so that all the staff and volunteers are fully informed about them. - The School's catering department plan the menus in advance on a three-week rotation.
+The Head of Pre-Prep attends regular menu meetings with the Head of Catering. - The School displays the menus for pupils and parents to view in the dining room and on the school website. - The School provides nutritious food for all meals and snacks, avoiding large quantities of saturated fat, sugar and salt and artificial additives, preservatives and colourings. - The School includes a variety of foods from the four main food groups: - meat, fish and protein alternatives; - dairy foods; - grains, cereals and starch vegetables; and - fruit and vegetables. - The School include foods from the diet of many cultural backgrounds, providing children with familiar foods and introducing them to new ones. - The School encourages a culture of allergy awareness and takes care not to provide food containing nuts or nut products and we are especially vigilant where we have a child who has a known allergy to nuts. - Through discussion with parents, the School obtains information about the dietary requirements for each child such as vegetarians and vegans, as well as about food allergies or intolerances.
+The school takes account of this information in the provision of food and drinks. - The School provides a vegetarian alternative every day. - The School shows sensitivity in providing for children's diets and allergies.
+Staff do not use a child's diet or allergy as a label for the child, or make a child feel singled out or excluded because of her/his diet or allergy. - The School organises mealtimes so that they are social occasions in which children and adults participate. - The School uses meal and snack times to help children to develop independence through making choices, serving food and drink and feeding themselves. - The School provides children with utensils that are appropriate for their ages and stages of development. - The School has fresh drinking water constantly available for the children and inform the children that they can ask for water at any time during the day. - For young children who drink milk, the School will provide them with milk at snack time.